Learn about the work of Mexican artists Diego Rivera and Frida Khalo in the upcoming exhibit Frida Kahlo,...view story

 - Ancient Cultures (Grades 6–8, maximum of 40 students)

 - What Is Art?
 (Grades 9–12, maximum of 60 students)

 - The Power of Art (Grades 9–12, maximum of 50 students)

 Self Guided Group Visit

 We appreciate all schools and youth groups notifying the Museum so we can avoid crowded galleries.
 To schedule a self-guided visit, fill out the Tour Request Form and select “self-guided.”

 All exhibitions, including those requiring tickets, are free to school groups and college classes if scheduled through our online scheduling form at Tour Request Form.
-Learn about our fall exhibition, The Beyond: Georgia O’Keeffe and Contemporary Art, and register for one of our four guided tour experiences:
+Learn about our fall exhibition, Frida Kahlo, Diego Rivera, and Mexican Modernism, and register for one of our four guided tour experiences:

 Tour and studio Programs

-Learn more about these tours through the resources below.
+Learn more about this exhibition and related resources below.